 The Osborne (still no ‘u’) Family Spectacle of Dancing Lights is one of Disney’s most popular holiday spectaculars.

-The Lights are turned on nightly (currently with the exception of December 11th) through January 5th on the Streets of America at Disney’s Hollywood Studios.
+The Lights are turned on nightly (currently with the exceptions of November 20 and December 10) through January 4th on the Streets of America at Disney’s Hollywood Studios.

 Before the Lights are turned on, guests are free to enter the Streets of America from a variety of locations, including the easiest, which is to the left of Sci-Fi Drive-In.

 Once the Lights are turned on at 6pm, guests will be directed further down to the left around Star Tours and Muppet Vision 3D.
 This facilitates traffic flow.

 You can also easily enter through Pixar Place and continue down past Studio Catering Company.

 Mulch, Sweat, and Sheers may or may not play prior to the Lights being turned on.
 I’ve heard that they are performing on the Streets this year, but their set was scheduled at the Sorcerer’s Hat when I visited on November 14.

 The Lighting Ceremony, featuring Santa Goofy and a lucky family, occurs in the middle of the Streets of America in front of the tall tree and toy soldiers.

 It should be scheduled at 6pm moving forward.
 On November 14th, it began at 5:52pm, which is earlier than I’ve ever seen it.

 You don’t necessarily need to position yourself to see the show, but it isn’t usually difficult to find a spot.
 For whatever reason, people tend to sit on the curb waiting as if a parade is about to roll through.